DETAILED ACTION

 a memory storing instructions that, when executed by the processor, cause the electronic device (See Tyan: Fig. 6, and [0095], "The computing device has processing circuitry, such as the illustrated processor 640, and computer readable medium 642 storing a set of instructions 644, 646, 648, 650.
 The computer readable medium 642 can, for example, include read-only memory (ROM), random-access memory (RAM), electrically erasable programmable read-only memory (EEPROM), Flash memory, a solid state drive, and/or discrete data register sets.
 The computing device illustrated by FIG. 6 can form part of the imaging device having the image sensor, such as the processor 640 including part of the control circuitry illustrated by FIG. 1") to:

-generate N channel images based on the multispectral signal obtained from a plurality of channels of the multispectral sensor, N being a positive integer greater than zero (See Tyan: Figs. 3A-B, and [0081], “Four images, R, G, B, and NIR, are extracted from the corresponding channels in the raw image.
-The polarized signal can be extracted from the two images captured with and without polarization illumination, such as two NIR images captured with and without polarization illumination.
+generate N channel images based on the multispectral signal obtained from a plurality of channels of the multispectral sensor, wherein N is an integer of at least four (See Tyan: Figs. 3A-B, and [0081], "Four images, R, G, B, and NIR, are extracted from the corresponding channels in the raw image.
+The polarized signal can be extracted from the two images captured with and without polarization illumination, such as two NI R images captured with and without polarization illumination.
 Compared to other systems addressing the special lighting issue in an operation room, the imaging apparatus, as described herein, can be very simple and uses a compact way of providing high sensitivity in detecting soft tissue signal(s).
-The imaging system can capture color reflectance and NIR images in real time, with the color reflectance image and NIR image being well-aligned because both are captured at the same time”.
+The imaging system can capture color reflectance and NIR images in real time, with the color reflectance image and NIR image being well-aligned because both are captured at the same time".
 Note that 4 channel images are mapped to N-channel images with N = 4 >0);

-generate a reference image based on the at least one first channel image (See Tyan: Fig. 1, and [0074], “] In specific embodiments, the control circuitry 108 collects the image data by capturing first image data using collimated incident light as generated by the first and second polarizer 105, 106 and capturing second image data using non-polarized light from the light source 103.
+generate a RGB reference image (See Tyan: Fig. 17, and [0136], “To process the visible images, the RGB channels of a visible image 1771 are converted into the YCbCr color space, at 1773.
+At 1774, the CLAHE filter is applied to the luminance component Y, while Cb and Cr channels remain unchanged”) based on the at least one first channel image (See Tyan: Fig. 1, and [0074], "In specific embodiments, the control circuitry 108 collects the image data by capturing first image data using collimated incident light as generated by the first and second polarizer 105, 106 and capturing second image data using non-polarized light from the light source 103.
 The non-polarized light can be used to capture an image that is used as a reference, which is compared to the other images captured using polarized light.
 Additionally, the reference (e.g., a reference image captured with non-polarized light) can be used as a baseline for fusing with the other images to form an optimal and/or enhanced image.
-In some specific embodiments, the captured first and second image data includes still image frames and/or video of the sample 109”; and Figs. 18A-B, and [0139], “FIGS. 18A-18B illustrate an example of an image alignment module, in accordance with various embodiments.
+In some specific embodiments, the captured first and second image data includes still image frames and/or video of the sample 109"; and Figs. 18A-B, and [0139], "FIGS. 18A-18B illustrate an example of an image alignment module, in accordance with various embodiments.
 The image alignment module is used to align images when image sensor (e.g., camera) motion is introduced during image acquisition.
 Although the image sensor illustrated herein is shown as being immobile, image sensor motion can occur when the bandpass filters are switched to acquire multi-spectral image, among other reasons.
 This is a design issue that can be avoided, but may be inevitable for practical clinical use where the image sensor is in motion, such as in constant motion.
 To estimate such a camera motion, it can be assumed that the relationship between two images (e.g., reference image and target image) is a rigid transformation.
-The image alignment module can be used or be based on ORB approach to match the corresponding points with each other, and which is used to align image frames between one another and combine a plurality of NIR frames into a single NIR frame and a plurality of visible image frames into a single visible image frame”.
+The image alignment module can be used or be based on ORB approach to match the corresponding points with each other, and which is used to align image frames between one another and combine a plurality of NIR frames into a single NIR frame and a plurality of visible image frames into a single visible image frame".
 Note that the reference images are visible images, and the invisible NIR images are the target images, thus, the visible image is mapped to the reference image);

-generate object information by analyzing the second channel image (See Xiao: Fig. 1, and [0017], “It should be understood that in this embodiment of this application, due to different reflectance of near-infrared light for different types of objects, different objects in the third image include different detail information; therefore, an image region in which a photographed object of a target type (for example, green plants or distant mountains) is located may be obtained from the third image based on the third mask (for example, a semantic segmentation mask); and fusion processing is then performed on the image region and the fourth image, to improve local detail information of the fused image”; and [0296], “It should be understood that for part of scenery (for example, green plants or distant mountains), the NIR image has more detail information.
+generate object information of the measurement-target object (See Xiao: Fig. 1, and [0017], "It should be understood that in this embodiment of this application, due to different reflectance of near-infrared light for different types of objects, different objects in the third image include different detail information; therefore, an image region in which a photographed object of a target type (for example, green plants or distant mountains) is located may be obtained from the third image based on the third mask (for example, a semantic segmentation mask); and fusion processing is then performed on the image region and the fourth image, to improve local detail information of the fused image"; and [0296], "It should be understood that for part of scenery (for example, green plants or distant mountains), the NIR image has more detail information.
 For example, because the green scene has a higher reflectance for near-infrared light, the NIR image has more detail information of the green plants than the RGB image.
 For example, near-infrared light has longer wavelength than visible light, and the near-infrared light features a stronger diffraction capability.
 In addition, light with longer wavelength has stronger penetration, and therefore a captured image has a stronger sense of transparency.
 Compared with the RGB image, the NIR image includes more detail information (for example, texture information of distant mountains) for distant scenery (for example, distant mountains).
-A local region (for example, an image region with more detail information) may be selected from the NIR image and fused with the RGB image, so as to enhance local detail information of the fused image and improve the image quality of the fused image”.
-Note that the third image is NIR image, which is equivalent to the second image of the instant application, and the NIR image gives out more information of the objects for the fused image to enhance the final image, thus this is mapped to “generate object information by analyzing the second channel image”); and
+A local region (for example, an image region with more detail information) may be selected from the NIR image and fused with the RGB image, so as to enhance local detail information of the fused image and improve the image quality of the fused image".
+Note that the third image is NIR image, which is equivalent to the second image of the instant application, and the NIR image gives out more information of the objects for the fused image to enhance the final image, thus this is mapped to "generate object information by analyzing the second channel image") by calculating normalized pixel values of the measurement-target object in the second channel image relative to all pixel values of the second channel image (See McQuilkin: Fig. 1, and [0147], “An illustrative embodiment of a spectral imaging system 10 of the present invention is schematically shown in FIG. 1.
+Spectral imaging system 10 includes set-up features and operational features.
+The set-up features, customized for each chosen target substance, involve obtaining the electromagnetic spectrum for the chosen target substance, selecting unique spectral wavelength(s) to identify the substance, selecting corresponding filter elements, and designing a unique target algorithm to reliably identify the target.
+The operational features include both equipment and processing components.
+The operational equipment comprises a spectral filter card 106 and a multi-camera array 111 having image capturing elements (such as CCD sensors).
+The operational processing components may include the following processing steps: image acquisition, image alignment, image normalization for variations in spectral parameters, computation of the presence and/or quantity of the target substance, generation of a colormap, and generation and display of an output image showing the result of the detection procedure.
+The operational blocks are processing operations that may be executed at or near real time as the multi-camera system is operating and the target substance is within the field of view.
+While an advantage of the present invention is real-time operation, the present invention also encompasses modes of operation in non-real time mode, batch mode, or other slow or delayed processing operation.
+Additionally, the simultaneous image acquisition permits freeze-motion images to be easily obtained for moving targets”; [0183], “Once the illumination spectrum is known, the intensity of each acquired image may be normalized in optional block 34 to take the spectral features of the given illumination into account.
+A variation on the automated identification of the illumination source would include a user interface (i.e., software, switch or button) to manually identify the type of illumination as shown by optional block 27”; [0235], “For example, when the principles of the present invention are used to detect water as described herein and depending upon other materials in the background, a simple ratio between the spectra sampled at two different wavelengths would be quite effective to detect water in a field of view of a spectral imaging system.
+If spectral information for a particular image pixel demonstrates such a ratio, the system may accurately conclude that water is present in the captured image at that pixel location”; and [0267], “In one aspect, the present invention relates to a method to derive information about water within a target field of view.
+If the target substance is a volume of water, the selected wavelengths might be one wavelength in which water is absorbed, such as 980 nm, and one wavelength in which water exhibits little absorption, such as 766 nm.
+Filter elements would contain bandpass filters for each of the selected wavelengths.
+After image alignment, a simple ratio of image intensities for corresponding pixels would yield an indication of the presence of water”.
+Note that the image pixel values are normalized, and water as an example, a simple ratio of the pixel values is used to detect the presence of water in the field of views); and

 generate the output image by combining the reference image with the object information (See Tyan: Fig. 9, and [0143], "FIG. 19 illustrates an example of an image fusion module, in accordance with various embodiments.
 Combining near-infrared information with visible images can further enhance the contrast and details and produce more vivid colors.
 This combination can be achieved using fusion algorithm, based on pyramid transform with a pattern selective approach.
 FIG. 19 shows the general framework with two source images for simple illustration").

-Regarding claim 11, Tyan and Xiao teach all the features with respect to claim 10 as outlined above.
-Further, Tyan teaches that the electronic device of claim 10, wherein the at least one first channel image comprises a channel-R image, a channel-G image, and a channel-B image (See Tyan: Figs. 3A-B, and [0082], “FIG. 3A, more specifically, illustrates an example color filter array 316.
+Regarding claim 11, Tyan, Xiao, and McQuilkin teach all the features with respect to claim 10 as outlined above.
+Further, Tyan teaches that the electronic device of claim 10, wherein the at least one first channel image comprises a channel-R image, a channel-G image, and a channel-B image (See Tyan: Figs. 3A-B, and [0082], "FIG. 3A, more specifically, illustrates an example color filter array 316.
 As shown by the insert, the color filter array 316 includes an array of four channels 315, 317, 319, 321.
 The four channels include NIR 315, Red (R) 317, Blue (B) 319, and Green (G) 321.
 FIG. 3B is a graph 318 showing an example spectral sensitivity for the notch filters which include NIR 315A, R 317A, B 319A, and G 321A.
 As shown in FIG. 3B, there is crosstalk between the R, G, B, and NIR channels.
 The color image channels, e.g., R, G and B, are sensitive to the NIR component.
-The NIR channel may also not be ideal and is sensitive to visible light, an image enhancement technique together with calibration can be used to extract color and NIR imagery from raw images more accurately”).
+The NIR channel may also not be ideal and is sensitive to visible light, an image enhancement technique together with calibration can be used to extract color and NIR imagery from raw images more accurately").

-set at least one region of interest of the second channel image, based on the input signal received from the input unit (See Xiao: Fig. 1, and [0216], “Because image details of a distant-scene region for the photographed object in the third image are better than image details of a distant-scene region for the photographed object in the fourth image, and image details of a near-scene region for the photographed object in the fourth image are better than image details of a near-scene region for the photographed object in the third image, an image region corresponding to the distant-scene region can be selected from the third image and fused with the fourth image”.
-Note that the region selected in the third (NIR image) is mapped to t at least one region of interest of the second channel image); and
+set at least one region of interest of the second channel image, based on the input signal received from the input unit (See Xiao: Fig. 1, and [0216], "Because image details of a distant-scene region for the photographed object in the third image are better than image details of a distant-scene region for the photographed object in the fourth image, and image details of a near-scene region for the photographed object in the fourth image are better than image details of a near-scene region for the photographed object in the third image, an image region corresponding to the distant-scene region can be selected from the third image and fused with the fourth image".
+Note that the region selected in the third (NIR image) is mapped tot at least one region of interest of the second channel image); and

 calculate the object information based on pixel values of the at least one region of interest of the second channel image (See Xiao: Fig. 1, and [0253], "For example, the target mask and the third image are multiplied pixel by pixel, and the local image region in the third image may be determined based on pixel values of different regions in the target mask.
 For example, a local image region in the third image corresponding to an image region with a pixel of 1 in the target mask may be obtained, and the fused image may be obtained through fusion processing on the fourth image and the local image region in the third image".
 Note that the third image of Xiao is the NIR image, mapped to the second channel image, and the pixel values are used to determine the region/object mask information, which is mapped to the object information).

-calculate the object information based on an average value of the pixel values of the at least one region of interest (See Xiao: Fig. 1, and [0131], “Exposure is an exposure time, Aperture is an aperture size, Iso is light sensitivity, and Luma is an average value of Y in an XYZ space of an image”.
+calculate the object information based on an average value of the pixel values of the at least one region of interest (See Xiao: Fig. 1, and [0131], "Exposure is an exposure time, Aperture is an aperture size, lso is light sensitivity, and Luma is an average value of Yin an XYZ space of an image".
 Note that the average Luma Y in XYZ space of the image is mapped to the average value of the pixel values of the at least one region of interest).

 extract an edge image extracted from the second channel image (See Xiao: Fig. 12, and [0435], "Optionally, the edge difference image may be obtained based on a union of the high-frequency information of the NIR image and the high-frequency information of the RGB image".
 Note that the edge difference image is mapped to the edge image); and